Single Speed Chainstay Length Calculator

 How long do MTB frames last?
 The lifespan of an MTB frame depends on factors like material, riding style, and maintenance.
 Aluminum frames may last around 5-10 years, while steel and carbon frames can last longer with proper care.

-See also Eccentricity and Semi-Major Axis Calculator
+See also Implant Range and Straggle Calculator

 How long should an MTB derailleur last?
 The lifespan of an MTB derailleur can vary, but with regular maintenance and careful use, it can last several years.